|Contract||Gasoline Blendstock New York Harbor [RBOB]|

 Octane is a measure of a gasoline's ability to resist pinging or knocking noise from an engine.
 Most gasoline stations offer three octane grades of unleaded fuel-regular at 87 (R+M)/2, mid-grade at 89 (R+M)/2, and premium at 93 (R+M)/2.
 Additional refining steps are needed to increase the octane, which increases the retail price.
 This does not make the gasoline any cleaner or better but yields a different blend of hydrocarbons that burn more slowly.

-Unleaded gasoline futures and options trade at the CME Group.
-The CME's gasoline futures contract calls for the delivery of 1,000 barrels (42,000 gallons) of unleaded gasoline in the New York harbor and is priced in terms of dollars and cents per gallon.
+RBOB gasoline futures and options trade at the CME Group.
+The CME's gasoline futures contract calls for the delivery of 1,000 barrels (42,000 gallons) of RBOB gasoline in the New York harbor and is priced in terms of U.S. Dollars and cents per gallon.

 Prices - CME gasoline futures prices (Barchart.com symbol code RB) started 2021 at $1.65527 per gallon and rose steadily to close the year up 64.5% at $2.5544 per gallon.
 The average monthly retail price of regular unleaded gasoline in 2021 rose 40.3% yr/yr to $3.05 per gallon.
 The average monthly retail price of unleaded premium motor gasoline in the U.S. in 2021 rose +32.3% to $3.68 per gallon.